Affiliate links on Android Authority may earn us a commission. Learn more.

 Until Larian Studios’ next game, Baldur’s Gate 3, hits the market, Divinity: Original Sin 2 is easily our pick for the best PC RPG you can buy.

-Skyrim is a title that nearly every gamer should be familiar with at this point, since it was first released nearly a decade ago.
-Still, it’s stood the test of time thanks to an improved character development system, an interesting Viking-inspired open-world setting, and exciting battles with dragons and other large beasts.
+Skyrim is a title that nearly every gamer should be familiar with at this point, since it was first released almost a decade ago.
+Still, it’s stood the test of time thanks to an improved character development system, an interesting Viking-inspired open-world setting, and exciting battles with dragons and other giant beasts.

 The Skyrim mod scene is also as popular as ever, giving a bit more life to the game after you’ve played through it once or twice.
 Due to its age, you can generally find it heavily discounted on Steam or any other platform.